nucleome/docs/source/index.rst

     :align: center
     :figwidth: 640px

-    Nucleome Browser consists of multiple comfigurable, communicable, and composable web components (panels) for visualization multi-modal data.
-Operation in any panel will be synchronized to all connected panels and external web sites such as the UCSC Genome Browser and the WashU Epigenome Browser.
+    Nucleome Browser consists of multiple configurable, communicable, and composable web components (panels) for visualization of multi-modal data.
+Operation in any panel will be synchronized to all connected panels and external websites such as the UCSC Genome Browser and the WashU Epigenome Browser.